c3se/alvis-intro/README.md

 * note that in certain cases, the provider of the dataset requires you to cite some literature if you use the dataset in your research
 * it is the responsibility of the users to make sure their use of the datasets complies with the above-mentioned permissions and requirements
 * In some cases, further information about the dataset can be found in a README file under the pertinent directory
-* A list of the currently available datasets and supplementary information can found on <https://www.c3se.chalmers.se/documentation/applications/datasets/>
+* A list of the currently available datasets and supplementary information can be found on <https://www.c3se.chalmers.se/documentation/applications/datasets/>
 * If you need a particular dataset that is publicly available but is missing in the above list, feel free to contact support.
 We may be able to provide it centrally to all users.

 # Running jobs on Alvis
-* Alvis is dedicated to GPU-hungry computations, therefore your job must allocate at least one GPU
+* Alvis is dedicated to AI/ML research which typically involves GPU-hungry computations; therefore, your job must allocate at least one GPU
+* You **only** allocate GPUs
-* You only allocate GPUs, cores and RAM is assigned automatically
+   * cores and memory is assigned automatically
 * Hyperthreading is **disabled** on Alvis
 * Alvis comes in three phases (I, II, and III), and there is a variety in terms of:
      * number of cores